Rejoicing in Overflow

 - a growing team to serve the homeless who will further the power and significance of this ministry

-- Praise God for new connections with the women: two women came to our first ever Christmas Party last month.
-We have just started to have increasing phone and text contact with the women which helps us connect with them.
+- Praise God for new connections with the women: increasing phone and text contact with the women which helps us connect with them.

-- Success so we can would build this ministry in a positive and Spirit-inspired way
+- That this ministry would continue to be built in a positive and Spirit-inspired way

-- New Year planning: wisdom for leadership and trustee teams: volunteer team expansion, healthy adjustment to new staff working patterns
+- Wisdom for leadership and trustee teams: volunteer team expansion, staff adjustments

 - New initiatives to increase meaningful contact with women during day and outside the evening outreach